Good Girl Gone Bad: The Remixes

 Good Girl Gone Bad: The Remixes is the first remix album by Barbadian singer Rihanna.
 It was released on January 27, 2009, through Def Jam Recordings.
 The album contains club remixes of tracks from her third studio album Good Girl Gone Bad (2007) and its 2008 re-release, Good Girl Gone Bad: Reloaded.
 The songs were remixed by producers and disc jockeys such as Moto Blanco, Tony Moran, Soul Seekerz and Wideboys.
 The remixes appear in the form of radio edits instead of full-length versions.

 The compilation received generally mixed reviews from music critics; the album was recommended for fans who were awaiting the release of Rihanna's next studio album.
 Good Girl Gone Bad: The Remixes peaked at number 106 on the Billboard 200 and number four on the Dance/Electronic Albums chart.
-It was ranked as the 22nd best-selling album of 2009 on the latter chart, and it has sold 49,000 copies in the US to date.
+It was ranked as the 22nd best-selling album of 2009 on the latter chart, and it has sold 49,000 copies in the US as of 2010.